- Duration: 9 Day / 8 Nights

 Welcome to the “Land of the Pharaohs.”
 Our representative will greet you at the Cairo airport, assist you with the passport requirements, and then drive you in a private, air-conditioned vehicle to a 5-star hotel in Cairo so you can check-in.
 Your tour guide will be with you as you enjoy a dinner cruise with a view of the Nile in the evening.
 You will then go back to the hotel for the night.

-After breakfast at your accommodation, meet your tour guide to begin your nine-day adventure of Egypt over the Easter vacation by gazing at one of the seven wonders of the world:
+After breakfast at your hotel, meet your tour guide to begin your nine-day journey across Egypt by gazing at one of the seven wonders of the world:

 Egyptian Pyramids in Giza

-Unleash your soal and get fully immersed in the sensation of pride and power of the Egyptian pharaohs as you explore the famous ancient civilization of Egypt on the Giza plateau.
+Explore the vast ancient Egyptian civilization on the Giza plateau, capture some historical images there, and let the greatness and strength of the Egyptian pharaohs liberate your spirit.
 Six smaller pyramids, the large sphinx, the Valley Temple, and three major pyramids make up the complex.
 The structure is 2400 years old, from the 4th dynasty.

 The Great Pyramid

 The only preserved pyramid among the Seven Wonders of the Ancient World, it is the oldest and biggest of the three pyramids on the Giza plateau.
-The Pyramid is King Khufu’s property.
-The great pyramid is 147 meters tall, was erected over the course of 20 years, and 2,300,000 stones were utilized in its construction.
+King Khufu owns the Pyramid.
+The great pyramid is 147 meters tall, was erected over 20 years, and 2,300,000 stones were utilized in its construction.
 One of the greatest accomplishments of the ancient Egyptians was this.

 The Great Sphinx